- Os Lobos — Miragem

 The mid-sixties aliases Conjunto Castelinho on the albums Os Donos da Bossa and Os Donos da Bossa Vol. 2 as well as Os Empolgados on Samba de Empolgação were probably given by the label Spot when they reissued of Impuls O!, Tremendão and Samba Nova Concepção (→ No. 6 — Pages 156-157).

 In 1968, Eumir Deodato went to the US, like so many musicians during Brazil’s military dictatorship.
 There, he got acquainted with Creed Taylor of CTI Records, who largely fostered his american career.
 Deodato wrote arrangements and worked as a studio musician not only for fellow artists exiled from Brazil like Marcos Valle, João Donato and Walter Wanderley, but for numerous american artists like Aretha Franklin, Wes Montgomery and Stanley Turrentine.
 Among his best known commissions as an arranger are the charts for Frank Sinatra’s second recording session with Antônio Carlos Jobim (following the one in 1967 with Claus Ogerman as arranger).
-Although recorded in 1969, these recordings were not released until 1971, when they were included on the album Sinatra & Company.
+Although recorded in 1969, these recordings were not released until 1971, when they were partly included on the album Sinatra & Company.

 Apart from working on other artists albums, Eumir Deodato’s solo recordings in the US became increasingly successful with albums like Donato Deodato (with João Donato) and Percepção.
 In 1973, he scored his biggest commercial success with his adaption of Richard Strauss’ Also Sprach Zarathustra, which became an international hit single from the album Prelude.